 With so many things to do in town, we’re surprised that you haven’t started packing your bags already.
 So what are you waiting for?
 Get a move on!

 Average Apartment Rent in Middletown, New York

 Middletown Apartment Rental TrendsApartments in Middletown have competitive rents so be sure to use our apartment finder to get the best deal.
-In September the average rent for a 1 Bedroom Middletown apartment cost $1,094.
+In December the average rent for a 1 Bedroom Middletown apartment cost $1,075.
 If you need a roommate, try finding a 2 bedroom apartment rental.
-An average 2 bedroom Middletown apartment was $1,320 in September.
+An average 2 bedroom Middletown apartment was $1,325 in December.
+The average apartment rent for a 3 bedroom apartment in December was $1,948.
 Start your apartment search by checking out some of the Middletown rentals listed below.

 Rent Apartments Near Middletown, New York